replicatedhq/replicated-docs/docs/intro.md

     </li>
     <li>
         <h3>Alpha Support for Compatibility Matrix Cloud Add-ons</h3>
-        <p>For EKS clusters created with the compatibility matrix, provision S3-compatible object store buckets and AWS RDS Postgres databases using the new `object-store` and `postgres` cloud add-ons.</p>
+        <p>For EKS clusters created with Compatibility Matrix, provision S3-compatible object store buckets and AWS RDS Postgres databases using the new `object-store` and `postgres` cloud add-ons.</p>
     </li>
     <li>
       <a href="/vendor/testing-cluster-addons">Learn more</a>